 I have to say it was a revelation for dynamics, speed, bandwidth and stereo image the use of such a power cord. :-)

 For more info about cables please try: Speaker Cables.
-At this point I would like to mention that weather (temperature, humidity or even a simple breeze) can effect the sound of your system many times more than a mediocre cable.
+At this point I would like to mention that weather (temperature, humidity or even a light breeze) can effect the sound of your system many times more than a mediocre cable.

 You might think that the story ends with the naive that spend a king’s ransom for cables, but unfortunately there are mentally challenged people that pay money for magical and mystic devices.